jusgermann/opposition_calculator/README.md

         JPL horizons to determine it's oppositions.
     2. **IF RUNNING MULTIPLE OBJECTS:** You will need a text file (.txt) that contains all of the objects ID numbers in a single column.

     EX: (The text file should be formatted as follows)

         12
         178
         1
         168
         11290

     _The Text file must be saved in the same directory as the program._

-2. THe Program will ask for the location, and date, and viewing informaiton.
+2. THe Program will ask for the location, and date, and viewing information.
 4. It will ask for saving plots or not.

 **WARNING:** If running more then ~100 objects do not save the plots.
-Each plot is saved as a png file, saving plots slows down the program it can also fill up drive space fast with thousands of objects.
+Each plot is saved as a .png file, saving plots slows down the program it can also fill up drive space fast with thousands of objects.

 5. It will ask either for the ID number or the text file.

 _NOTE:_ The text file must be saved in the same directory as the program.

 ## Output Data